robhinds/food-science-site/recipes/_posts/2021-10-13-bbq-rack-lamb.md

 The edge-to-edge, evenly cooked internal is easily done <a href="https://www.robbishfood.com/science/2021/02/27/science-low-slow-bbq/" target="_blank">low-and-slow</a> on your grill, but the switch to a super hot cooking environment for the sear is where your Kamado will excel, whip out the divider, open up those vents and get the coals running hot and finish it up!

+That all said, there is no reason you can't use this technique on a bullet smoker, pellet grill or gas bbq - you just need any BBQ or oven where you can control the temperature to cook _low-and-slow_ for a while before finishing with a hot sear.
+I have also cooked this sous-vide, doing the initial cook sous-vide and then searing on the hot coals (or cast iron pan on the hob).

+The above photo I served it with broccoli puree, which is a common go-to for me - it's just roughly but finely chopped broccoli, gently steamed in a few tablespoons of water (depending on amount of broccoli and size of the pan - we are aiming to have no liquid left after cooking, so not so much water we need to drain it later) and a knob of butter, once its cooked for five minutes or so, whilst it's still a nice bright colour (and hopefully the liquid evaporated + absorbed) I blitz it with a handheld blender with another knob of butter and salted to taste.
+Another great combination is Moroccan style lamb + a minted pea puree (essentially cook peas, puree with fresh mint + butter).

 <br>
 <br>